Nicolas-Saade/Colab_Chrome_Extension/README.md

-# Google Colab GPU Availability Checker Chrome Extension
+# Google Colab TPU Availability Checker Chrome Extension

 ## Overview

-This Chrome extension automates the process of checking GPU availability on Google Colab.
-It interacts with the Google Colab interface to check the availability of a T4 GPU and automatically clicks the "Connect" button if available.
+This Chrome extension automates the process of checking TPU availability on Google Colab.
+It interacts with the Google Colab interface to check the availability of a T4 TPU and automatically clicks the "Connect" button if available.
 This extension leverages the concepts of DOM and nested Shadow DOM, navigation and JavaScript.

 ## Technologies and Concepts Used - Google Chrome Extension Development: